PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

    - **Configure** - The user can set the number of items to display in each by clicking on this button.
 When pressed, the stats disappear, and 4 dropdowns are displayed:
-   - **Number of "Recent Orders" to display** - drop down field with the options: 5, 10, 20, 50.
+   - **Number of "Recent Orders" to display** - drop down with the following options: 5, 10, 20, 50.
+By default the number is set to 10.
-   - **Number of "Best Sellers" to display** - drop down field with the options: 5, 10, 20, 50.
+   - **Number of "Best Sellers" to display** - drop down with the following options: 5, 10, 20, 50.
+By default the number is set to 10.
-   - **Number of "Most Viewed" to display** - drop down field with the options: 5, 10, 20, 50.
+   - **Number of "Most Viewed" to display** - drop down with the following options: 5, 10, 20, 50.
+By default the number is set to 10.
-   - **Number of "Top Searches" to display** - drop down field with the options: 5, 10, 20, 50.
+   - **Number of "Top Searches" to display** - drop down with the following options: 5, 10, 20, 50.
+By default the number is set to 10.
    - "Save" -  When this button is pressed, the configuration is saved and the product and sales stats are displayed.
    - **Refresh** - refreshes the stats of the Products and Sales block.